Public Citizen's Experts

 Adrian Shelley, Director of Public Citizen's Texas Office

 Adrian Shelley is an expert in issues revolving around clean air, environmental and energy policy, and all things Texas.
-He has worked in the field of Clean Air Act litigation for several groups, including the Environmental Integrity Project.
+He has worked in the field of Clean Air Act litigation, as the environmental policy director for a state representative and as the executive director of an air quality and public health nonprofit organization.

 - Executive Director of Air Alliance Houston